 EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces

-A fully funded 3.5 or 4 year Ph.D. studentship is available with flexible start dates.
+Fully funded 3.5 or 4 year Ph.D. studentships are available with flexible start dates.
 For details see:

 A 3.5 year PhD studentship is available with a start date of October 2018 to study properties of skyrmions in magnetic materials.